 - Reduced anxiety and enhanced coping skills by providing a distraction from illness and hospitalization

 The training process can be labor intensive in the beginning to become a Tar Heal Paws team, but the rewards are tremendous.
-In addition to being Pet Partner certified, dogs must undergo annual veterinarian exams, and be up to date with their immunizations.
-All owners will undergo a shadowing and mentoring process before becoming a Tar Heal Paws team.
+Dogs must be up to date with their annual veterinarian exams and immunizations.
+All Tar Heal Paws teams undergo a shadowing and mentoring process at UNC Medical Center before visiting patients on their own.

 - We ask that volunteers commit to at least two visits per month.

-- Once you are certified and trained, complete an online application.
+- Once you are trained and registered, complete our Application.